ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 .. note::

-   The OpenColorIO (OCIO) controls are derived from your configuration file, which is specified in Window->Preferences->OCIO.
+   The OpenColorIO (OCIO) controls are derived from your configuration file, which is specified in **Window->Preferences->OCIO**.
 By default, the OCIO configuration file used is the cg-config one.  mrv2 ships also with the nuke-default and with the studio-config ones.
    If you set the OCIO environment variable, it will take precedence over the one saved in mrv2's Preferences file.

 The Timeline